 The second even more important problem is that E[T] is not stationary in general but can vary as a function of trade count N. If E[T] varies, we want the value to stay positive, of course, throughout the course of trading activity but also remain large enough so that it results in a satisfactory return above what we get from “risk-free” interest rate.
 We also want the variance to be small so that the resulting equity curve is as smooth as possible and without large swings.

 Why most traders fail to maintain a sufficiently large trading expectation?

 (a) Systems based on technical analysis indicators, chart patterns or naive candle stick analysis (out of context).
 There is basically no difference between a system trader using an automated technical analysis program to find double bottoms, for example, and someone who does it manually.
-They are both destined to fail unless they have managed to extract some kind of illusive edge from this type of analysis
+They are both destined to fail unless they have managed to extract some kind of an edge from this type of analysis

 (b) Systems developed automatically using genetic optimization or programming, neural networks, walk-forward optimizers that incorporate indicators or algorithms with adjustable parameters.
 These type of systems involve Type-I curve fitting.
 They looks good on paper but the expectation turns negative as soon as the underline market conditions change.
-Some of these programs do not worth the amount of memory they occupy on a computer, yet many traders use them because of the hype.
+Some of these programs do not worth the amount of memory they reserve on a computer, yet many traders use them because of hype.